-There will be ample room along the course for safe passing for bikers and runners.
+Other than the coned stretch on Eagle Lake road where bikers must remain single file on the shoulder, there will be ample room along the course for safely passing bikers and runners.
 Be sure to safely move away from other participants to provide space during passing.

 Before passing anyone, racers should make sure to loudly yell to the person they are passing, “passing on your left!”

-There will be a mechanic available.
-In addition, a few basic bike tools will be located in the transition area by the water table.
+There will not be a bike mechanic or bike support available.
+However, a few basic bike tools will be located in the transition area by the water table.

 There will be support on the course to transport stragglers back to the Transition Area.
 Participants should recognize that the sag wagon may not be able to reach everyone promptly, depending on the number of bicyclists needing assistance.
 Please be patient, as our sag support crew gets to participants as soon as they can.